Uloborus plumipes: Distribution and habitat

-The distribution of Uloborus plumipes is "Europe, Africa, Yemen, Pakistan, Philippines.
-Introduced to Argentina".
+Uloborus plumipes has a widespread distribution throughout the Old World and has been introduced to Argentina and the Philippines.

 It originated from warmer parts of the Old World where its typical habitat is on the trunk or among dead twigs and branches of trees.
 It has spread to the Netherlands, Belgium and other parts of Europe where it is found in heated greenhouses.
 It was first recorded in the United Kingdom in 1992 and has since spread to many areas particularly in the south and east.
 It is often known as the garden centre spider because it is found on houseplants growing in hothouses in garden centres and is able to survive the winter in greenhouses that are heated to maintain a temperature well above freezing point.
 It may perform a useful function in helping to control whitefly.

 Behaviour

 Uloborus plumipes is a cribellate spider with a cribellum, a silk spinning organ which consists of one or more plates covered in thousands of tiny spigots.
 The fine fibres produced are combined by comblike bristles on the hind legs into slender silk threads with a fuzzy texture that are able to trap prey without the use of glue.

 This spider is an expert in camouflage and very much resembles a bit of dead bark or other piece of detritus as it dangles from its web.
 It is normally found on dead branches, among dead twigs or under the eaves of a house.
 It hangs inertly in the centre of the small, horizontal web it has spun with its legs in line with its body.
 The web often looks bedraggled with broken strands and the whole effect is of an ancient, abandoned cobweb with a scrap of dead plant material adhering to it.
 The eggs are concealed in silk egg sacs which are also suspended from the web.
 The female spider closely resembles these as she dangles nearby.
 The American naturalist Elizabeth Peckham describes how she attempted to take down a small web with eleven apparent cocoons suspended from it, only to find one of these inert objects springing to activity as the female revealed her presence on the web.

 Female feather-legged spiders compete for possession of webs and communicate their intentions through thread pulling and shaking the occupied web.
 These interactions can lead to physical altercations between females.